January 17, 2019

 There are several different ways to hire a freelance content writer.
 The best methods will depend on what type of content you want to produce as well as the budget and marketing goals of your company.
 Here, we'll break down the process of hiring a freelance content writer and give you tips to get the job done right.

-If you've made it to this page, you've likely been thinking about hiring or looking for a freelance writer for a while.
+If you've made it to this page, you've likely been thinking about hiring or looking for a freelance copywriter or content writer for a while.
 You may have done some preliminary research and checked out similar sites for content that you enjoy.
 If you have come across a writer you admire, reach out to them directly and see if they have the bandwidth for additional projects.

-You can reach out to writers you've worked with in the past or source new writers entirely.
+You can reach out to blog writers you've worked with in the past or source new writers entirely.
 Many expert writers maintain websites where they feature their contact information and previous writing work.
 Don't be afraid to ask mutual contacts to connect you with writers that may be a good fit for your company.

 In addition, post your writing job ad on freelance specific sites such as Upwork and Freelance Writing Gigs.
 Expert writers looking specifically for freelance content writer jobs frequent these job boards.
 Applicants on these niche sites tend to be higher quality and have more experience.
 They also can sign up for new job alerts so your job posting will reach qualified candidates as soon as it's posted.